Artistic Influences on Picasso’s Demoiselles d’Avignon

 Matisse drawing attention to the excitement of primary colour

-Instead of using dots (as in the pointillist technique) Matisse jabs on flecks of colour.
-These larger dashes mean that instead of blending into a recognisable and coherent form as in the Neo-Impressionist techniques of Seurat or Signac, now, our eye is actually drawn to the vivid saturated primary colours (oranges, reds, yellows, blues and purples).
+Instead of using dots—as in the pointillist technique, Matisse jabs on flecks of colour.
+These larger dashes mean that our eye is actually drawn to the vivid saturated primary colours: oranges, reds, yellows, blues and purples.

-These colours congeal into areas of humming excitement as they settle on figures, the sea, the landscape, the tree, the boat and a cloud in the sky.
+These colours congeal into areas of humming excitement as they settle on figures, the sea, the landscape, the tree, the boat and a cloud.

-Making the composite elements of colour larger and bolder draws attention to the process of creating an image.
-It also imparts something of the unique excitement of witnessing the beauty of the scene.
+Making blobs larger and bolder draws attention to the process of creating an image.
+The saturated colour also imparts something of the unique excitement of witnessing the beauty of the scene.

 Matisse is inviting us to share his enthusiasm; it is expressed in these buzzing juxtaposed colours.

-Luxe, Calme et Volupté is a picture whose subject is conventional: a reflection on the beauty of nature and the beauty of the nude female form within that setting.
+Luxe, Calme et Volupté is a picture whose subject is conventional: a reflection on the beauty of nature and the pleasure of contemplating nude female form within that setting.

-The technique however is very modern: the figures are merely suggested, their almost abstract features are indicated by fluid sweeping lines.
+The technique however is very modern: the figures are merely suggested, their almost abstract features are indicated by fluid sweeping lines and halos of colour.
 The restless dashes and jabs of paint suggest the scene and help us recreate it.
-The vibrant colour communicates the atmosphere and ‘invites us to travel’ forward, into the future of painting.
+The vibrant tones communicate the atmosphere and ‘invites us to travel’ forward, into the future of painting.

 Luxe, Calme et Volupté can be seen in Paris in the Pompidou Centre.